sthiohnoo/fwe_test_repo/README.md

   inputs" are handled, and the process is aborted.
 The "isFavorite" status is initially set to "false" when creating a shopping list.

+## Anmerkungen an den Dozenten

+Ideally, I would have designed the search functionality for the shopping list by item name in such a way that it allows searching with only part of the name.
+Currently, however, the full name must be entered; otherwise, an empty list is returned. _(Example: __ItemName:__ `Item 1`, __Input:__ `Item` &#8594; __Result:__ `Empty list`, __Input:__ `Item 1` &#8594; __Result__: `Shopping lists with
+Item`)_.
+This could be implemented by establishing the database query with "LIKE."
+However, this change to the existing code caused errors in other parts of the application, so I decided not to implement it.
+Implementing a completely new function for the search was not feasible due to time constraints and a lack of motivation. :)

 ## Usage

 Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of